-This report is from Mark Taylor with Educators for Mumia who visit Mumia on January 6 with Dr. Joseph Harris.
+This report is from Mark Taylor with Educators for Mumia who visited Mumia on January 6 with Dr. Joseph Harris.
 Here is his report:

 1. Physical Exam: Dr. Harris did what looked to me like as thorough an exam as one can do in the Visitors room.
 Remember, Harris doesn’t go in with any doctor’s privileges, just as a visitor.
 The prison and guards inside did not let Dr. Harris take-in or write-down notes.
 But he checked Mumia under his sleeves, around his neck and also his feet with socks and shoes off.
 He also asked Mumia many questions and gave him advice, all of which I could not hear.